Skip to main content Link Search Menu Expand Document (external link)

 • Change his texture to "Assets/Mario/Dead.png"

-Keep in mind that if the goomba in question has already been stomped, then a collision against should do nothing.
+Keep in mind that if the goomba in question has already been stomped, then a collision against it should do nothing.

 You should be able to stomp goombas now by jumping on them.
-You should die if you just run into them when not in the air.
+You should die if you just run into them when not in the air:

 Once you’e pushed this code, you’re ready to move on to part 3.